 - Pro: LOOK AT THE COLOR!!!
-The fact that any color shows up on my dark brown eyes impresses me, but these are SO vibrant, and SO awesome...can a person be in love with their contacts?
+The fact that any color shows up on my dark brown eyes is impressive.
+But, these are SO vibrant and SO awesome!
+Can a person be in love with their contacts?

-- Con: The pupils are very specific - because they're "cat eyes" they should be (key word here, "should") sitting vertically.
-However, I noticed that with each blink, the contacts moved a bit, and within 10 minutes, the pupils were horizontal...not quite what I was going for (especially seeing as it went from cool and slightly creepy to "...are you supposed to be a blue frog?" ...ya...not quite the response I'm going for...)!
+- Con: The pupils are very specific.
+Because they’re “cat eyes” they should be (key word here, “should”) sitting vertically.
+However, I noticed that with each blink, the contacts moved a bit.
+Within 10 minutes, the pupils were horizontal.
+Not quite what I was going for.
+Especially when the comments went from “Cool!” to, “Are you supposed to be a blue frog?”.
+Not quite the response I was going for.

-When they're sitting correctly, they're fantastic, but the amount of times I had adjust, or be told to adjust them for each shot was a bit frustrating.
-I can only imagine how it would be at a convention when you don't want to worry about looking in the mirror or asking each person taking your picture if your eyes are in straight...or however you'd phrase that strange question...
+When they’re sitting correctly they’re fantastic.
+However, a number of times I had to adjust or be told to adjust them for each shot was frustrating.
+I can only imagine how it would be at a convention.
+Especially when you don’t want to worry about looking in the mirror or asking each person taking your picture if your eyes are in straight.
+Or however you’d phrase that strange question.

-The biggest pro was that the "take off" process was incredibly easy, which is always good when you decide to paint yourself blue on a work night, and need to be less blue for work.
-Soap and water on a washcloth, and I was back to my ol' self (well...aside from a few blue spots I missed in my ears)!
+The biggest pro was that the “take off” process was incredibly easy.
+This is always good when you decide to paint yourself blue on a work night and need to be less blue for work.
+Soap and water on a washcloth and I was back to my ole’ self.

 My main con with this paint was that it did come off so easily while I was trying to apply it.
-Especially when I started adding in highlights with my second face paint, the base color wiped off too easily, and the highlight wouldn't show up.
-It took a lot of time to work in very light, gently applied layers to get the color I wanted.
+Especially when I started adding in highlights with my second face paint.
+The base color wiped off too easily, and the highlight wouldn’t show up.
+This meant it took a long time of gently applying layers to get the vibrant color I wanted.

 I asked a professional body painter I follow on YouTube (Madeyewlook) for suggestions, and she mentioned that I might have put on too much at once, causing streaks/smudging.
 I also may need to wait a bit longer for each layer to dry.
 She suggested looking into a sealing option to hopefully help with all the smudging next time, give the paint a better chance of setting.

-I used a craft sponge to apply the paint during this... test..., and while it spread the color pretty well, I think a makeup sponge may absorb less paint in the long run and go on smoother.
+I used a craft sponge to apply the paint during this… test.
+While it spread the color pretty well, I think a makeup sponge may absorb less paint in the long run and go on smoother.